Check out the check-in

 During check-in, guests travelling with Air Canada must now answer a set of Health Questions

-Teodor Mihail with Centre Holidays in Mississauga has embarked on three trips throughout the pandemic ranging from domestic travel to the Mayan Riviera and even Europe.
+Teodor Mihail with Unravel World Travel, which is powered by Centre Holidays, has embarked on three trips throughout the pandemic ranging from domestic travel to the Mayan Riviera and even Europe.
 While travelling to Holland, Switzerland and France, he observed the many ways that airlines, rail companies and hotels are coping with the new normal, and says the experience was worth the 14 days of self isolation upon return.

 “I’m happy I got the inside scoop on what it’s like to travel during the COVID-19 pandemic and can now advise clients what it’s like to travel as the pandemic continues,” Mihail tells Travel Courier.
 “It was totally worth it.
 I work from home so the self-isolation was not a problem for me.
 And usually, when I come back from trips, I have to catch up on client inquiries regarding refunds and other issues that may have arisen which were not urgent.
 So I was pretty busy for the first few days after returning.
 Nothing beats having the wonderful experiences I had in some beautiful countries.”

 From takeoff to landing back in Toronto, here’s Mihail’s firsthand account about what it’s like travelling during the pandemic.

 Tell us about where you’ve gone and why you decided to travel during the pandemic?